rgb-protocol/RGB-Documentation/annexes/glossary.md

 composed of a binary tree in which leaves are the set elements, each intermediate node contains the hash of its children and the root commits to the whole set of elements.
-To prove a leaf is part of the tree it's enough to provide sibling hashes throughout the path from the leaf to the root, whose size grows logarithmically in the number of leaves.
+To prove a leaf is part of the tree it's enough to provide sibling hashes throughout the path from the leaf to the root, whose size grows logarithmically with the number of leaves.

 [More details](https://developer.bitcoin.org/reference/block_chain.html#merkle-trees)